anthonykoch/website/readme.md

 ## Todo

-- Refactor component to be AppSiteHeader instead of just SiteHeader
+- Refactor component filename to be AppSiteHeader instead of just SiteHeader
-- Refactor sass styles
 - add these to package.json and modify webpack to handle css plugins

 ```